aurabx/harmony-agent/WARP.md

 ## Project Overview

-**wg-agent** is a cross-platform WireGuard network agent written in Rust.
+**harmony-agent** is a cross-platform WireGuard network agent written in Rust.
 It's designed as a standalone daemon that manages WireGuard tunnels on behalf of other applications (Aurabox, JMIX, Runbeam).
 The agent isolates privileged network operations from the main application while providing a consistent API across Linux, Windows, macOS, Docker, and Kubernetes.

 ## Build & Development Commands